susanw1/zscript/README.md

 ##### Project Status

 Pre-alpha!
 We're still putting it together.
-Release before end of 2023.

 ##### Where do I get it?